 With regards to BCAAs, the term refers to branched-chain amino acids.
 BCAAs are often used as supplements among novice athletes.
 The amino acids you’ll usually find in energy drinks are leucine, isoleucine, and valine.

 When consumed as supplements, BCAAs can prevent muscle wasting, reduce exercise fatigue, boost muscle growth, and improve muscle recovery after workouts.
-However, the amount of BCAAs in Bang energy drinks seem to be quite small and would probably have only minimal effects.
+However, the amount of BCAAs in Bang energy drinks seems to be quite small and would probably have only minimal effects.

 Personally, if I really needed BCAA in my diet, I’d supplement them myself using other means instead of depending on drinking Bang for a sufficient supply of BCAA.